 By Brittney Karpovich, Social Media Expert Smith Publicity

-Social media can be a great way to bring attention to your book and author brand, and is now an integral part of most authors’ marketing plans.
-The goal is to attract and engage followers, and to increase their interest level in you and your book in order to develop long term, authentic relationships.
-When executed correctly, these followers and friends become fans, and share your work to their networks, which in turn helps you grow your brand and spark a book’s important discoverability.
+Social media can be a great way to bring attention to your book and author brand and is now an integral part of most authors’ marketing plans.
+The goal is to attract and engage followers and increase their interest level in you and your book to develop long-term, authentic relationships.
+When executed correctly, these followers and friends become fans and share your work to their networks, which helps you grow your brand and spark a book’s important discoverability.

 - Facts and nuggets of information you learned from researching your book